[ MENU ]

 Discovery

 Normally, usage data plays a big role in identifying problems.
 For this case study, I relied on other discovery methods, including desk research, consumer feedbacks, competitor research.
+Here are few key highlights:

 Product Details = Good